Carrageenan Uses in Food: Top 10 You Should Be Most Familiar With

 Due to the sulfate group on the carrageenan molecule, it can be combined with protein molecules to form a complex, thus linking the protein fibers together and forming a block to form artificial meat.

-6. Use of Carrageenan in Jellies and Puddings
+6. Carrageenan Uses in Food: Jellies and Puddings

 Carrageenan is the preferred gelling agent for jellies because of its unique gelation properties.
 Jellies made from carrageenan are elastic and have no water separation.